-Sometimes we have situations linked to past trauma that keep triggering us.
+Sometimes we have situations linked to past trauma (even soft trauma) that keep triggering us.
 We may experience regular situations where we feel emotionally overwhelmed.
 Or where we don’t feel capable of acting in a calm, thought out way.

-NLP (neuro-linguistic programming) and hypnosis can be helpful tools.
+NLP (neuro-linguistic programming) is an excellent tool for changing trigger situations.
+I became a certified NLP practitioner as I found it really helped me understand and durably change trigger patterns.
 NLP is based on slightly changing our perceptions of a trigger situation in order to reduce or remove our negative stress reaction to it.
-I have found both of these techniques to be very effective.

 6) Rebalancing your energy